 Before using the camera on your Raspberry Pi, you need to enable it in your system.
-By default, the camera port is disabled.
+The camera port is disabled by default.

-- Connect through SSH (you can find useful tips here to connect via SSH from your computer).
+- Connect using SSH (you can find useful tips here to connect via SSH from your computer).